 The Underlying Mortgage Loans May Experience a Higher Than Expected Rate of Prepayment Due to the Right of a Majority of Holders of Class XP Certificates to Cause the Waiver of Static Prepayment Premiums and Due to Limited Prepayment Protection.
 Pursuant to the Pooling and Servicing Agreement, certificateholders representing a majority, by the outstanding notional amount, of the class XP certificates will have the right, in their sole discretion, to direct the master servicer or the special servicer, as applicable, to waive any obligation of the related borrower to pay a Static Prepayment Premium in connection with any prepayment of any underlying mortgage loan.
 Freddie Mac, as the initial certificateholder of all of the class XP certificates, has indicated that the likelihood of its waiver of a Static Prepayment Premium would increase in certain circumstances, such as if the prepayment is made in connection with a refinancing of an underlying mortgage loan that meets certain conditions.
-In addition, with respect to all of the underlying mortgage loans that have prepayment Premium, the loan documents set out a period of time during which each borrower may prepay its entire related underlying mortgage loan without payment of a Static Prepayment Premium if such underlying mortgage loan is prepaid using the proceeds of certain types of Freddie Mac approved "Program Plus" seller/servicer.
+In addition, with respect to all of the underlying mortgage loans that have prepayment consideration periods during which voluntary principal prepayments must be accompanied by a Static Prepayment Premium, the loan documents set out a period of time during which each borrower may prepay its entire related underlying mortgage loan without payment of a Static Prepayment Premium if such underlying mortgage loan is prepaid using the proceeds of certain types of Freddie Mac mortgage loans that are the subject of a binding purchase commitment between Freddie Mac and a Freddie Mac-approved "Program Plus" seller/servicer.
 Borrowers have an incentive to prepay the underlying mortgage loans if they are not required to pay a Static Prepayment Premium in connection with such a prepayment.
 Waivers of Static Prepayment Premiums by holders of a majority interest in the class XP certificates or prepayments using such proceeds of Freddie Mac mortgage loans may cause the underlying mortgage loans to experience a higher than expected rate of prepayments, which may adversely affect the yield to maturity of each class of offered certificates (other than the class XP certificates).
 The yield to maturity on the class XI certificates will be extremely sensitive to holders of a majority interest in the class XP certificates electing to waive payments of Static Prepayment Premiums, because such waivers would tend to increase the rate of prepayments on the underlying mortgage loans which would result in a faster than anticipated reduction in the notional amount of the class XI certificates.
 See "Description of the Underlying Mortgage Loans-Certain Terms and Conditions of the Underlying Mortgage Loans-Prepayment Provisions" in this information circular.